okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/scim/scim-11/index.md

 > **Note:** The SCIM server response to PATCH operation requests can also be a HTTP 204 response, with no body returned.

-### Deleting a specific group
+### Delete a specific group

 **DELETE** /Groups/*$groupID*

-Okta administrators can remove pushed groups from the Okta Admin Console, under the **Push Groups** tab of the SCIM integration.
+Okta administrators can remove pushed Groups from the Okta Admin Console, under the **Push Groups** tab of the SCIM integration.

 On the **Push Groups** tab, click **Active** then click **Unlink pushed group**.
 In the dialog box that appears, you can choose whether you want to **Delete the group in the target app** or **Leave the group in the target app** on the SCIM server.